-- Inappropriate words or behavior beyond a proper and reasonable scope of duties between faculty members or between faculty members and students involving an abuse of one's position (position of employment or other hierarchical relationship related to work or study etc.) which disrupt the research, education or study environment of another faculty member or student. - 2) Inappropriate words or behavior beyond a proper and reasonable scope of duties involving an abuse of one's authority to give supervision, make evaluations, etc. which disrupt the research, education or study environment of another faculty member or student.

-3) Other inappropriate words or behavior committed against another faculty member, student, etc., in the course of research, education or schooling activities, beyond a proper and reasonable scope of duties, by unfairly exploiting superiority in terms of human relationships, etc. (including various types of superiority such as superiority in human relationships within a workplace, or superiority in professional knowledge or experience).
+- 1) Inappropriate words or behavior beyond those required within an appropriate and reasonable scope of duties between faculty members or between faculty members and students that involve an abuse of one's position (position of employment or other hierarchical relationship related to work or study etc.) and that disrupt the research, education, or study environment of another faculty member or student. - 2) Inappropriate words or behavior beyond those required within an appropriate and reasonable scope of duties involving an abuse of one's authority to give supervision, make evaluations, etc., that disrupt the research, education, or study environment of another faculty member or student. - 3) Other inappropriate words or behavior directed towards another faculty member, student, etc., in the course of research, education, or study activities, that go beyond those required within an appropriate and reasonable scope of duties, and which unfairly exploit a relationship of superiority, etc. (including such forms of superiority as superiority in workplace relationships, or superiority of professional knowledge or experience).

-Sometimes an individual may, due to personal feelings, become unhappy or unsatisfied with a necessary instruction, warning, or guidance given in the course of business, but such instruction, warning or guidance will not be considered harassment as long as it is given within a proper and reasonable scope of duties.
+Sometimes an individual may, due to personal feelings, become unhappy or unsatisfied with a necessary instruction, warning, or guidance given in the course of their work, but such instruction, warning, or guidance will not be considered harassment provided it is given within the appropriate and reasonable scope of duties.

-Examples of academic harassment include giving unfair treatment with regards to research, education or study, misappropriating another's research results, slander, emotional abuse, and other actions which, through abuse of a hierarchical relationship related to work, research, or study, such as by a professor to an associate professor, or by a professor to a student, etc. disrupt a person's research, education or study, undermines their confidence or ambition, or disrupts their work, research or study environment.
+Examples of academic harassment include giving unfair treatment with regard to research, education, or study, misappropriating another's research results, slander, emotional abuse, and other actions which, through an abuse of a hierarchical relationship related to work, research, or study, such as those by a professor to an associate professor, or those by a professor to a student, etc., disrupt a person's research, education, or study, undermines their confidence or ambition, or disrupts their work, research or study environment.